Turing test: Weaknesses

 Turing did not explicitly state that the Turing test could be used as a measure of "intelligence", or any other human quality.
 He wanted to provide a clear and understandable alternative to the word "think", which he could then use to reply to criticisms of the possibility of "thinking machines" and to suggest ways that research might move forward.

 Nevertheless, the Turing test has been proposed as a measure of a machine's "ability to think" or its "intelligence".
 This proposal has received criticism from both philosophers and computer scientists.
-The interpretation makes the assumption that an interrogator can determine if a machine is "thinking" by comparing its behaviour with human behaviour.
+The interpretation makes the assumption that an interrogator can determine if a machine is "thinking" by comparing its behaviour to that of a human.
 Every element of this assumption has been questioned: the reliability of the interrogator's judgement, the value of comparing the machine with a human, and the value of comparing only behaviour.
 Because of these and other considerations, some AI researchers have questioned the relevance of the test to their field.

 Naïveté of interrogators

 In practice, the test's results can easily be dominated not by the computer's intelligence, but by the attitudes, skill, or naïveté of the questioner.
 Numerous experts in the field, including cognitive scientist Gary Marcus, insist that the Turing test only shows how easy it is to fool humans and is not an indication of machine intelligence.

-Turing doesn't specify the precise skills and knowledge required by the interrogator in his description of the test, but he did use the term "average interrogator": "[the] average interrogator would not have more than 70 per cent chance of making the right identification after five minutes of questioning".
+Turing does not specify the precise skills and knowledge required by the interrogator in his description of the test, but he did use the term "average interrogator": "[the] average interrogator would not have more than 70 per cent chance of making the right identification after five minutes of questioning".

 Chatterbot programs such as ELIZA have repeatedly fooled unsuspecting people into believing that they are communicating with human beings.
 In these cases, the "interrogators" are not even aware of the possibility that they are interacting with computers.
 To successfully appear human, there is no need for the machine to have any intelligence whatsoever and only a superficial resemblance to human behaviour is required.

 Early Loebner Prize competitions used "unsophisticated" interrogators who were easily fooled by the machines.
 Since 2004, the Loebner Prize organisers have deployed philosophers, computer scientists, and journalists among the interrogators.
 Nonetheless, some of these experts have been deceived by the machines.

 One interesting feature of the Turing test is the frequency of the confederate effect, when the confederate (tested) humans are misidentified by the interrogators as machines.
 It has been suggested that what interrogators expect as human responses is not necessarily typical of humans.
 As a result, some individuals can be categorised as machines.
 This can therefore work in favour of a competing machine.
 The humans are instructed to "act themselves", but sometimes their answers are more like what the interrogator expects a machine to say.
 This raises the question of how to ensure that the humans are motivated to "act human".